 “Suburbia disaggregates the elements of everyday life so that you have to drive from one to the other.”

 [Update: The Globe and Mail has finally run the story about our trip.
-Wilderness guide and Globe travel writer Bruce Kirkby came along on our leg of the trip.
-He also took some excellent photos.]
+Wilderness guide and Globe travel writer Bruce Kirkby came along on our leg of the trip.]

 It is staggering to think most empires in history were built on horseback.
 Have you ever packed a pack horse and then ridden all day?
 It is not easy.
 It makes an hour of boot camp seem leisurely.
-None of the movies show each morning’s 3-hour process of building a fire, making breakfast, packing up and striking camp, evening out the panniers and and luggage, and saddling the pack and saddle horses.
+The Hollywood movies of empire and the wild west don’t show each morning’s 3-hour process of building a fire, making breakfast, packing and striking camp, evening out the panniers and and luggage, and saddling the pack and saddle horses.
 Every morning we’d wake at 6:00 am; one day we broke a record by riding out of camp at 9:45.
 Then you ride all day, and do it all again, but in reverse order except for the fire, which always happens first.

 For more information about each photo, click to reach Flickr page.